Nice try, but EVERYONE is on to you.

-In this day and age, most of us have friends of the opposite sex, whether they are co-workers, casual acquaintances or close confidantes.
+In this day and age, most of us have friends of the opposite sex, whether they're co-workers, casual acquaintances or close confidantes.

 1. You dress up for him.
 When you buy new clothes or change your hairstyle and wonder what he'll think (instead of how your partner will react) that's a danger sign.
-We all consider our audience when we're getting ready to go out, but doing so with a particular other in mind — not your significant other — suggests there's something more here than meets the eye. —Judith Tutin
+We all consider our audience when we're primping to go out, but doing so with a particular other in mind — not your significant other — suggests there's something more here than meets the eye. —Judith Tutin

-2. You lie to your significant other about seeing him.
-Perhaps you fail to mention an innocent coffee you had with him.
-You consider it just a small omission, not to be confused with a real lie, when you don't share it with your significant other.
-Maybe you even tell yourself you just forgot.
+2. You lie to your significant other about seeing the other man.
+Perhaps you fail to mention an innocent coffee you had with the other man you're attracted to.
+You consider it just a small omission, not a real lie.
+Maybe you even tell yourself you just forgot to mention it.
+Oops!
 If this is the case, you must ask yourself what you're hiding from your partner and why. —Judith Tutin

-3. You do special things for him that you don't do for others.
-You give him that cute card that perfectly captures how you feel about your friendship, or the little knickknack from your last trip which you imagine him placing on his desk.
-It seems innocent enough, but they are little reminders of you and invitations to reciprocate.
+3. You do special things for the other man that you don't do for others.
+You give him that cute card that perfectly captures how you feel about your "friendship," or the little knickknack from your last trip which you imagine him placing on his desk.
+It seems innocent enough, but these are little reminders of you and invitations for him to reciprocate.
 What are your true intentions about this relationship and this person? —Judith Tutin

-5. Your electronic communications are increasingly devoted to your non-significant other.
+5. Your texting with the other man often (and try to keep it secret).
 You can't wait to surreptitiously check your phone to see the latest text from him.
 You're up in the middle of the night on Facebook.
 When the balance of who you communicate with tips away from your significant other toward someone else, it's a sure sign of trouble in both relationships. —Judith Tutin

-9. You anticipate your next encounter.
+9. You eagerly anticipate your next encounter.
 You are checking your email, phone or Facebook hoping he has contacted you.
 You feel excited and you are hoping he has contacted you. —Charlotte Michie

 13. You tell him things about yourself that you haven't told your partner.
 As a relationship develops, so does the depth of the feelings.
 One way to go deeper in a relationship is to tell things about yourself that you have not even told your partner.
 It's important to ask yourself, "why haven't I told my partner this?" —Charlotte Michie